LNS-EPFL/Nanonis-TCP-client/README.md

 ```

 ## Available commands
-The commands in this package are programmed based on "Nanonis TCP Protocol-
-TCP Programming Interface" documentation.
+The commands in this package are programmed based on "Nanonis TCP Protocol-TCP Programming Interface" documentation.
 The following lines gives a list of available commands:
 ```
 import nanonis_esr_tcp as tcp